konecty/Konecty/STORAGE.md

     -   **local**
 -   **directory**: The directory where files will be stored, in the local filesystem.
 In this case, it is set to `"/kon-files"`.

--   **wm**: This field is set to `null`.
-It is reserved for watermarking functionality, which is not currently implemented in this configuration.
+-   **wm**: This field is reserved for watermarking functionality.
+In this case set to `null` meaning no Watermark.
+The field type is described at [src/imports/types/watermark.ts](./src/imports/types/watermark.ts)

 -   **maxFileSize**: The maximum allowed file size for uploads, specified in bytes.
 Here, it is set to `1073741824` bytes (1 GB).